soulmachine/docker-images/code-server/README.md

 ### clang-format

-To use clang-format to auto format code,
+Use `clang-format` as the formatter to auto format code.

 1. Install clang-format on your host machine,